We include the highest of Ecuador’s magnificent volcanoes, Chimborazo – on our guided climbing tour.

 Enquire about booking

-Meals not listed, insurance, flights (we can look for these), personal kit not listed above, tips, personal expenses, alcoholic or soft drinks
+Meals not listed, insurance, flights (we can look for these), personal kit not listed above, tips, personal expenses, plastic boots (rent usd 12 per day), alcoholic or soft drinks

 Mid range hotel in Quito, basic refuges on mountains.